grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 ## Examples

 ### Basic usage
 In most cases, this is enough to get started.
-It'll add these attributes to all telemetry data:
+It'll add these resource attributes to all logs, metrics, and traces:

 * `k8s.namespace.name`
 * `k8s.pod.name`